DShK: History

 Requiring a heavy machine gun similar to the M2 Browning, development of the DShK began in the Soviet Union in 1929 and the first design was finalised by Vasily Degtyaryov in 1931.
-The initial design used the same gas operation from the Degtyaryov machine gun, and used a 30 round drum magazine, but had a poor rate of fire.
+The initial design used the same gas operation from the Degtyaryov machine gun, and used a 30-round drum magazine, but had a poor rate of fire.
 Georgy Shpagin revised the design by changing it to a belt-fed with a rotary-feed cylinder, and the new machine gun began production in 1938 as the DShK 1938.
 The DShK and the American M2 Browning are the only .50 caliber machine guns designed prior to World War II that remain in service to the present day.

 During World War II, the DShK was used by the Red Army, with a total of 9,000 produced during the war.
 It was used mostly in anti-aircraft roles on vehicles such as the GAZ-AA truck, IS-2 tank, ISU-152 self-propelled artillery, and the T-40 amphibious tank.
 Similar to the PM M1910 Maxim, when deployed against infantry, the DShK was used with a two-wheeled trolley, with which the machine gun weighed a total of 346 lb.
 In 1944, a much cheaper muzzle brake patterned after the Polish Wz.
 35 anti-tank rifle was introduced instead of the complicated early design.
 After 1945, the DShK was exported widely to other countries in the Eastern Bloc.

 In 1946, an improved variant was produced, with a revised muzzle and feeding system.
-Named the DShK 38/46 or DShK-M, over a million were produced from 1946-1980.
+Named the DShK 38/46 or DShK-M, over a million were produced from 1946 to 1980.
 The gun was also revised to become more reliable, and easier to manufacture.
 The new DShK was produced under license in Pakistan, Iran, Yugoslavia, Romania, Poland and Czechoslovakia.
 Czechoslovak variant, most often encountered on quads, is visually distinguishable by a rectangular muzzle brake.
 China produced their own variant of the design, designated the Type 54.